Github73840134/DeskScout/README.md

 - Nightscout Settings
 - Glucose graph

-# Whats new as of 10/06/2025 (Build: 13)
+# Whats new as of 10/14/2025 (Build: 14)
-- History page is now 49% faster
-- Rising Fast and Falling Fast alerts work
+- Issue fixed where when both rising/falling fast and high or low glucose alert conditions were met, An excessive amount of notifications would be sent.
+- Fixed DeskScout.py to properly launch server and app
+- Added splash screen
 # Running the app
 Run app/DeskScout.py to automatically start the server and open the app if the server is not running